forkkit/glamplify/README.md

 Use `log.Print` for standard log messages that you want to see always.
 These will never be turned off and will likely be always sent to 3rd party systems for further analysis (eg. Spliunk).

 Use `log.Error` when you have encounter a GO error.
-This will NOT stop the program, it is up to you to call exit() or panic() if this is not recoverable.
+This will NOT stop the program, it is assumed that the system has recovered.
 All error messages will be forwarded to 3rd party systems for monitoring and further analysis.

+Use `log.Fatal` when you have encounter a GO error that is not recoverable.
+This will stop the program by calling panic().
+All fatal messages will be forwarded to 3rd party systems for monitoring and further analysis.

 ### Monitor